-Dr. Rachel Hogg Graham joined the faculty of the University of Kentucky, College of Health Sciences, Department of Human Health Sciences as an assistant professor in July 2015.
-Her research focuses multi-sector health system organization and the integration of health care delivery systems with public health and other community organizations to improve population health.
+Dr. Rachel Hogg Graham joined the faculty of the University of Kentucky College of Health Sciences as an assistant professor in the Human Health Sciences program in July 2015.
+Her research focuses on cross-sector collaboration and the integration of health and social services.
 She is currently funded by the Agency for Healthcare Research and Quality (AHRQ) and the Robert Wood Johnson Foundation.
 She has published several peer reviewed articles, most recently in Health Affairs.

 Before joining the faculty of UK, Dr. Graham completed a postdoctoral fellowship at the University of Colorado Denver School of Public Affairs.
 Graham earned her doctorate of public health (DrPH) in Health Services Management from the University of Kentucky College of Public Health and her MA in History, specializing in the history of health and medicine, from the UK College of Arts and Sciences and her undergraduate degree from Transylvania University.

 Hogg, RA and Varda, D. Insights Into Collaborative Networks Of Nonprofit, Private, And Public Organizations That Address Complex Health Issues.
 Health Affairs, 2016.
 35(11) 2014-2019.